Dru-Mara/EvalNE/README.md

 [PRUNE](https://github.com/ntumslab/PRUNE).

-EvalNE also includes the following LP heuristics for both directed and undirected networks (in and out node neighbourhoods), that can be used as
+EvalNE also includes the following LP heuristics for both directed and undirected networks (in and out node neighbourhoods), which can be used as
 baselines:

 * Random Prediction